tercen/tara_guidi2016_workflow_guide/README.md

-# Tutorial for TARA Oceans data (Guidi et al, 2016) analysis using Tercen
+# Tutorial for TARA Oceans data (Guidi et al., 2016) analysis using Tercen

 This repository contains a guide on how to analyse TARA Oceans data using Tercen.
 It is composed of: